Cursor Generates Duplicate Logic Instead of Reusing Helpers

 - src/utils/validation.ts (input validation)

-- DO NOT inline helpers inside component files; extract to src/utils/.
+- Do not inline helpers inside component files; extract to src/utils/.

 You wrote a new `formatDate` function, but src/utils/date.ts already has one with timezone handling.